opencomponents/oc-template-react/README.md

 oc-template-react
 =================

-# THIS TEMPLATE IS IN BETA, DON'T USE IN PRODUCTION
+# ⚠️  THIS TEMPLATE IS EXPERIMENTAL, DON'T USE IN PRODUCTION

 ***